 She received her BA (Business Administration, Accounting), MBA (Finance), and MS (Taxation) degrees, all from California State University (Fullerton) between 1988 and 1993.
 She passed the SEE on her first attempt in 1991, became an enrolled agent in 1992, and a Fellow of NTPI (National Tax Practice Institute) in 2000.
 After passing the 2000 Tax Court exam on her first attempt, she was admitted as a nonattorney practitioner in 2001.

 She was a regular instructor for the National Association of Enrolled Agents (NAEA) at its prestigious National Tax Practice Institute (NTPI) between 2002 and 2017, and still speaks at various NAEA state affiliates and for other organizations.
 In addition to radio and TV appearances and interviews, Sherrill has written articles about the Tax Court exam process for CCH’s Journal of Tax Practice and Procedure (June/July 2003) and NAEA’s EAJournal (May/June 2007).
-Articles on other topics have been published in the EAJournal, including “Introduction to Tax Court” that appears in the July/August 2013 issue and “Overview of Practice before the U.S. Tax Court” that is on this website and was published in the September/October 2018 issue.
+Articles on other topics have been published in the EAJournal, including “Introduction to Tax Court” that appears in the July/August 2013 issue, “Overview of Practice before the U.S. Tax Court” that is on this website and was published in the September/October 2018 issue, and other articles appearing on a more regular basis in 2019.

 Sherrill served on the NAEA Board of Directors from 2005-2013, and was NAEA’s president in 2011-2012.
 In 2004, she received the prestigious NAEA-EF Excellence in Education award and the NAEA’s Mentor of the Year award in 2011.
 In 2013, she was honored to receive the Founders Award, NAEA’s highest award bestowed upon a member, to recognize her significant achievement and contributions on behalf of enrolled agents and NAEA.